 Complementary and Alternative Medicine for Cancer

-You or your doctor may want to try cancer treatment that are not considered conventional medicine.
-Conventional refers to standard medicine practiced by medical doctors.
-Medical doctors recommend treatments that have been:
+You or your healthcare provider may want to try a cancer treatment that's not part of standard medical care.
+Standard medicine is practiced by medical doctors.
+They use treatments that have been:

-Sometimes, doctors may also recommend some other therapies.
-These therapies may be used to complement, or complete, a conventional treatment plan.
-Sometime people hear about alternative therapies and want to know if these will help.
+Sometimes, they may also advise other therapies.
+These may be used to complement, or complete, a conventional treatment plan.
+Sometimes people hear about alternative therapies and want to know if these could help.

 It's important to understand the difference between these 2 types of therapy:

-Complementary medicine.
-Any type of therapy used along with standard medicine.
-Complementary therapy usually tries to ease symptoms and improve quality of life.
+Complementary medicine is any type of therapy used along with standard medicine.
+Complementary therapy often tries to ease symptoms and improve quality of life.

-Alternative medicine.
-This is used alone or in place of without recommended standard treatment.
-These treatments can delay access to standard treatments that are known to help.
-Some of these treatments can even be harmful.
+Alternative medicine is used alone or in place of standard medical treatment.
+These treatments can delay access to standard treatments that have been shown to help.
+Some of these treatments can be harmful.

 What's thought to be complementary and alternative medicine sometimes changes.
-This is because once those therapies are proven to be safe and effective, they become part of standard medicine.
+This is because these therapies may be eventually proven to be safe and effective.
+They then become part of standard medicine.

 Different types of therapies